mosaic-design-system/docs/src/components/progress-bar.md

       ## Progress indicator types\r

-      There are 2 types of progress indicator\r
+      \r

+      There are two different use cases for a **Progress indicator**:\r

-      1. **Determinate** - Used when the system can indicate how long an operation will take.
-Using a 0-100% scale in sync with the operation progress.\r
+      1. **Determinate Progress indicators** are used when the system can estimate how long an operation will take.
+They use a 0-100% scale to display the operation progress.\r

-      2. **Indeterminate** - Used when the system cannot give an estimated time or track progression with a percentage scale.
-A looped animation shows the user the system is working. \r
+      2. **Indeterminate Progress indicators** are used when the system cannot give an estimated time or track progression with a percentage scale.
+A looped animation reassures the user that the system is working, but with no indication of the remaining progress. \r

+      \r

-      All progress bars are available in 3 different sizes large, regular and small\r
+      All **Progress indicators** are available in large, regular and small sizes.
+The types of **Progress indicators** are available, separated between determinate and indeterminate **Progress indicators**:\r

+      \r

       | Types                                                |
       Description                                                                                              \